 What is Form I-407?

-Form I-407 Voluntary Abandonment of Legal Permanent Residence: The Form I-407 Voluntary Abandonment of Legal Permanent Residence process is relatively simple USCIS Form.
-The I-407 Form is required to abandon or relinquish a legal permanent resident’s U.S. person status.
+Form I-407 Voluntary Abandonment of Legal Permanent Residence: The Form I-407 Voluntary Abandonment of Legal Permanent Residence process is a relatively simple USCIS Form.
+The Form is required in order to abandon or relinquish a legal permanent resident’s U.S. person status.
 Merely allowing the green card to lapse or expire does not per se end the person’s U.S. status.

 The U.S. government wants to keep track of individuals and their U.S. status.
 And, with foreign accounts compliance at an all-time high, it is important to properly submit the form, analyze “covered expatriate” status, file form 8854 (if required) and exit the U.S. tax system.